 Resource Videos for Moodle Forums

 For users that are interested in learning more about Discussion Forums in Moodle (eClass), please take some time to view the supplemental videos in this playlist.
-Each video was curated or created by a staff member in the Office of Online Learning with the purpose of serving our faculty, staff, and student populations in web-enhanced, hybrid, and fully online courses.
+Each video was curated or created by a staff member in the Office of Digital Learning and Instructional Design Services with the purpose of serving our faculty, staff, and student populations in web-enhanced, hybrid, and fully online courses.
 These videos cover basic settings and editing of discussion forums, how to make a post or reply, discussion forum tips for students, and much more.

 Moodle Forums Guide